notnullgames/tiled-kaboom/README.md

 ![screenshot](screenshot.png)

 Here is an [example of it running](https://notnullgames.github.io/tiled-kaboom/).
 Here is [the source](https://github.com/konsumer/tiled-kaboom/blob/main/index.html).
-This dmeo uses the latest ES6 module & JSON-import support in up-to-date browsers, and will not work in old browsers.
+This demo uses the latest ES6 module & JSON-import support in up-to-date browsers, and will not work in old browsers.
 You can still use the methods below to support them, though.

 ---